GeezFORCE/drama-character-interaction-analysis/README.md

 # Drama Character Interaction Analysis

-- Project work for the course Text Technology
+- Project work for the course Text Technology @ Uni Stuttgart

-> **_The project is still a work in progress with the processor part just finishing up._**

 ## What is the project about?